Looking for passive income ideas that actually work?

 13. Earn Income From Affiliate Marketing

 Do you have a blog or website?
 Or are you thinking about starting one?
 Many blog owners make money by selling affiliate links on their blogs.
-This is a great way to earn passive income.

 Here’s how it works.
 You link to a product or service on your blog.
 Then, when someone purchases that product or service through your link, you get paid.